 The Barri Gòtic in Barcelona is a fantastic place to get lost.
-Just wandering around those winding Medieval streets, soaking up the atmosphere is a perfect way to experience the neighbourhood.
-If you like to be a bit more pro-active in your wanderings here are our favourite places to visit...
+Just wandering around those winding Medieval streets, soaking up the atmosphere is a perfect way to experience the neighborhood.
+If you like to be a bit more pro-active in your wanderings here are our favorite places to visit...

 The small area of El Call with its tiny streets was the former Jewish quarter of Barcelona.
-There had been a Jewish community in Barcelona since Roman times and it was bustling with life; excavations have revealed butchers shops, two synagogues and baths, in fact you can still see the remains of the Men's Baths in a shop at number 10 Banys Nous.
-The winding street were densely populated until 1391 when there was an uprising against the community causing 300 deaths.
+There had been a Jewish community in Barcelona since Roman times and it was bustling with life; excavations have revealed butcher shops, two synagogues, and baths, in fact, you can still see the remains of the Men's Baths in a shop at number 10 Banys Nous.
+The winding street was densely populated until 1391 when there was an uprising against the community causing 300 deaths.
 Those who survived were forced to convert, flee or be executed.
-The buildings were then passed on to important figures of the city.
+The buildings were then passed on to important figures in the city.
 The streets still hold signs of the former inhabitants of the area; there is a stone with a dedication to a new hospital carved in Hebrew on the wall (the Spanish translation underneath is incorrect) and the site of the Synagogue which has undergone excavation and is now open to the public for guided tours.

 Columns of the Temple of Augustus MUHBA - Temple d'August - Paradís, 10